mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 since differentiation is ~ i2pi x => zero, not a pole so we are generalizing LPC, so also choose e(t) => u(t) * r(t)
 */

+==== Why not go infinite depth?
+Different character from increasing width; effective depth of deep GPs.
+If stable limit, it becomes independent of inputs @Diaconis1999.
+Seen often in DGPs as input independency, "forgetting inputs".
+Though one might counteract that going to infinite width also has similar "unfortunate" consequences (MacKay's baby with the bath water): "features are not learned", basis functions are fixed.
+This shows that kernel hyperparameters must encode (most of) features.
+We do this via sparse multiple kernel learning; ie static kernels on the Yoshii-grid mechanism; our hyperparams are $(T, tau, "OQ")$, ie 3 dim grid.

+==== Why not spline models?
+Piecewise spline models are well-known and effective in low-dimensional nonparametric regression.
+Why not use them?
+Because they depend on the resolution.
+As Gaussian process priors, spline kernels produce posterior means that are splines with knots (hingepoints in some derivative) fixed at the observed inputs and nowhere else @MacKay1998[p.
+6].
+In contrast, the $arccos(n)$ kernel will learn the effective number of hingepoints from the data, which may happily remain $O(1)$ while the amount of datapoints grows indefinitely.
+Translated to our problem, we want the number of effective change points to be resolution-independent (independent of the sampling frequency) and not confined to the observation locations.

+==== Why not Lévy processes?
+These encode Poisson-style jumps $O(1)$ in number in time.
+But inference in these is always $O("# of jumps")$.
+So can't really marginalize out these jump points, and we want to avoid MCMC.
+We want to stack everything in the amplitude marginalization.
+But, actual discontinuities require Lévy processes; the arc cosine GP alone can only fake it with steep ramps /*(see @fig:steep)*/.

 == Summary